zainkhalifa/RF-GDS/README.md

 * Import GDS files from HFSS, Cadence or create your own GDS elements/structures
 * Perform operations such as Merge, Split, Mosaic, find intersections, Math operations (and, or, diff)...etc ([List of functions](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Lib/GDS_Functions/Contents.m)).
 * plot and visualize the designs in Matlab before exporting.
-* Assign layer and data type numbers to your elements - layer mapping.
+* Assign layer and datatype numbers to your elements - layer mapping.
 * Rename your structures and gds libraries or change properties.
 * Export GDS files.
 * Check also [gdsii-toolbox](https://github.com/ulfgri/gdsii-toolbox).